AuReMe/aureme_docker/docs/faq.rst

 First, install your tool by following the documentation associated.
-For the example we will add a new tool for orthology-based reconstruction ‘new_tool’ which use the same input as Pantograph (a metabolic network in sbml format, a gbk of the reference species and the gbk of the study species) and generate the same output (a metabolic network in sbml format).
+For the example we will add a new tool for orthology-based reconstruction ‘new_tool’ which use the same input as Pantograph (a metabolic network in SBML format, a gbk of the reference species and the GBK of the study species) and generate the same output (a metabolic network in SBML format).

 Secondly we will update the Makefile by adding these lines: